-Join Todd Kopriva for an in-depth discussion in this video Learning and customizing keyboard shortcuts, part of Optimizing Performance with After Effects and Premiere Pro.
+Join Todd Kopriva for an in-depth discussion in this video Learning and customizing keyboard shortcuts, part of After Effects and Premiere Pro: Optimizing Performance (2011).

 When people think about performance, they often think about trying to make it so that they never have to wait for their computer.
 For example, they're trying to make it so that they don't have to wait for a render.
 But the truth is that very often it's the computer that's waiting for you.
 One of the ways to work faster overall is to make sure that you can execute actions as quickly as possible.
 One of the ways to do this is to learn the key board shortcuts of your application, and customize the keyboard shortcuts to suit you.
 For example if I want to create a new adjustment layer, I could go to layer, new, adjustment layer.

 And if I wanted to undo that I could go to Edit > Undo > New Adjustment Layer, or, I could just use the keyboard shortcuts.
 The keyboard shortcut for creating a new adjustment layer is Crtl > Alt > Y. Or Cmd > Option > Y on a MacOS.
 If I wanted to trim that adjustment layer, so that the outpoint is where my current time indicator is, I could press Alt+.
 And if I wanted to create a work area that was just around my Adjustment layer, I could go to its end point by pressing I, set the beginning of the work area by pressing B, go to the out point by pressing O, set the end of the work area by pressing N. And then I can write a preview by pressing zero on the numeric keypad.
 All of those keyboard shortcuts were much faster than doing those things with menus.